This (Really) Little Light Of Mine…

 Barkhamsted Lighthouse, Barkhamsted

 September 9, 2007

 After finishing my hikes across the Farmington River’s west branch, I drove down and around to the People’s Forest side up East River Road to find the mysterious lighthouse.
 I’d read a good deal on this thing, and it was intriguing to say the least.
 It must be noted that the drive up along the river is beautiful.
-Peoples Forest contains several trails as well as the creatively named Stone Museum – so I’d be back here.
-(Stone Museum visit) I found the turnout to park and the trailhead for the Jesse Gerard Trail.
+Peoples Forest contains several trails as well as the Peoples State Forest Nature Museum.
+I found the turnout to park and the trailhead for the Jesse Gerard Trail.

 At this point I’m waffling… Do you want to read about the history or the current reality first?
 The former is very interesting, the latter is not.
 At all.
 I guess I’ll go with the current reality.
 There is a large boulder alongside the road with a bronze plaque embedded into it, noting the importance of the area.
 I chugged up the Gerard Trail, immediately passing the overgrown foundation of the former Chaugham homestead.
 The what?
 Keep reading…

 Only a minute or two up the hill the trail leveled out and turned right.
 Off to the right were a few small rocks pointing up out of the ground.
 This is the Barkhamsted Lighthouse Cemetery and, quite frankly, would be impossible to find if not for the guidebook telling me to find it and the small US flags scattered about.
 I mulled around the area (respectfully, of course) and then climbed the trail to the top of the hill.

 I swung left onto the Robert Ross Trail, then left back down the hill via the Falls Cut-off Trail.
 This extra walking had a purpose… which would bear itself out a month later when I returned to hike Peoples Forest.